nfisher23/nickolasfisher.com/content/blog/How-to-Create-a-Digital-Ocean-Droplet-using-Terraform.md

 ```

-Then type &#34;yes&#34; on prompt, and you should see two resources being created.
+Then type "yes" on prompt, and you should see two resources being created.

 ### Installing Nginx